andralex/thenextafterc/docs/source/examples.rst

 Web Application
 ~~~~~~~~~~~~~~~

-Web application is a pretty good example of the last chapters of the book, where the reader is suggested to make use of the means of expression in the language.
-As a rule, web application is a complex product, both in terms of knowledge of the language and in terms of complexity used in this library.
+Web application is a pretty good example of the last chapters of any book, where the reader is suggested to make use of the means of expression in the language.
+As a rule, web application is a complex product, both in terms of knowledge of the language and in terms of code complexity of the used libraries.

 And this example is no exception.
-Then why do people who want to learn this language very quickly have a need in it?
+Then why do people who want to learn D language very quickly still need example of web app?
 Many of them have a reason and it is that they need to integrate quickly programs written in D with other services, programming languages and databases.

 The article "`Creating a simple restful web app with node.js, Express, and MongoDB <http://cwbuecheler.com/web/tutorials/2014/restful-web-app-node-express-mongodb/>`_" by Christopher Buecheler is taken as a basis for this example.